AxisCommunications/opc-ua-gaugereader-acap/README.md

-The calibration points can also, along with the OPC UA Server port (default is 4840) and clockwise/counterclockwise (default is clockwise), be set directly through the ACAP's parameter settings, found in the three vertical dots menu:
+The calibration points can also, along with the OPC UA Server port (default is 4840) and clockwise/counterclockwise (default is clockwise), be set directly through the application's parameter settings, found in the three vertical dots menu:

 ![Web UI Screenshot](images/web_ui_open_param_settings.png)